Hunting Skills

 “Have you ever seen or heard a woman ...”
 Nur Mahal raised her hand and made her brother stop.

-“I am not here to talk of me or the Padshah.”
-She said disapprovingly “I will not allow anyone to dictate my personal relationships.
-He is your Padshah, he is my husband first.”
+“I am not here to talk of the Padshah or me.”
+She said disapprovingly, “I will not allow anyone to dictate my personal relationships.
+He is your Padshah; he is my husband first.”

-“I apologize.”
+“I apologise.”
 Asaf Khan said with a sigh.

 “Now tell me why you are here?”
 Nur Mahal sat down on the cushion.